Welcome Obama: Production

 Welcome Obama, directed by Singeetam Srinivasa Rao and produced by Bharati Krishna under Sandalwood Media, is a remake of the Marathi film Mala Aai Vhhaychy!
 (2011).
-Urmila Kanitkar, the lead actress of that film, was chosen to reprise her role.
+Urmila Kanetkar, the lead actress of that film, was chosen to reprise her role.
 British actress Rachel was chosen to portray an American woman, and French child actor Esteban was cast as the surrogate child.
 The dialogues were written by Rohini.
 Cinematography was handled by S. S. Darshan.
 Welcome Obama was shot on Eastmancolor film, as opposed to being shot digitally.
 Shooting was completed in 33 days.

 Soundtrack

 The soundtrack was composed by Singeetham Srinivasa Rao who also worked as lyricist.

 Release and reception

 Welcome Obama was released on 20 September 2013.
 Sandeep Atreysa of Deccan Chronicle wrote, "Certainly, this is not a runof-the-mill story Telugu audiences would watch often.
 But what went wrong?
 Slow-paced narration in the first half and a bad comedy track in second half."
 Sangeetha Devi Dundoo of The Hindu wrote, "There was a time when Singeetam Srinivasa Rao gave us some of the most entertaining films that broke new grounds both in storytelling and technical departments [...]
 Now, at the age of 82, when the filmmaker with unbeatable fervour comes up with a story that discusses surrogacy, it is natural to expect a social family drama that tugs at your heart strings while making observations about surrogacy.
 But as the drama unfolds, you are left looking for the missing magic of a once-brilliant filmmaker."